yahoo/panoptes-stream/docs/quick_start.md

 #### Create .yaml file
 - Open a text editor and paste the below yaml and save it as config.yaml.
-- Edit IP address and Port. you can add username and password if needed.
+- Edit IP address and port. you can add username and password if needed.
 - Change the service name to other vendors (cisco.gnmi or juniper.gnmi) if needed.
+- In case you needed advance configuration please read [.yaml spec](yaml_spec.md).

 ```yaml
 devices: